Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 If this checkbox is selected, a particular editor font size can be changed by rolling the mouse wheel while holding the Ctrl key.

 This checkbox also affects font size in quick documentation lookup.

-If this option is unchecked, rolling the mouse wheel while holding the Ctrl/⌘ key scrolls the editor.
+If the checkbox is cleared, rolling the mouse wheel while holding the Ctrl key scrolls the editor.

 Enable Drag'n'Drop functionality in editor

 If this checkbox is selected, you can drag-n-drop code fragments in the editor.

 Select this checkbox to apply soft wraps to specific file types (For example, it might be helpful when you are writing documentation in markdown files).
 In the field, enter file extensions separating them with semicolon.

 You can also enable or disable soft wraps right in the editor: